HybirdCorp/creme_crm/doc/en/Tutorial - Code a module.rst

-**How-to swap a model in a second time?** imagine you have a production instance of Creme, and then you realise that to do want you want you have to swap a model (ie: it's the not swapped version of this model which is currently used in your code/DB).
+**How-to swap a model in a second time?** imagine you have a production instance of Creme, and then you realise that to do want you want you have to swap a model (i.e. it's the not swapped version of this model which is currently used in your code/DB).

 Beware!
 You should test the following step on a copy of your production DB, and